Keen and Osprey Innovate to Keep Customers Safe

 No special tools were required to get the new system up and running; as a result, the cost to Osprey was negligible.
 The only outlay of resources was the time needed to create training assets that were distributed to retailers and posted online.

 Andrew Schlegel, store manager at Great Miami Outfitters in Centerville, Ohio, has implemented the program in recent weeks, with great results.

-“One of the benefits of contactless fitting is that customers have to learn a little bit about how to do it themselves, with the guidance [of a sales associate],” Schlegel says.
+“One of the benefits of contactless fitting is that customers have to learn a little bit about how to do it themselves, with the guidance [of a sales associate],” Schlegel said.

 Looking ahead, Mazzuca is hopeful that the new guidelines will have applications beyond the pandemic.

-Until that happens, he says, “it’s all about safety.”
+Until that happens, he said, “it’s all about safety.”